 This App was edited by johnpaul / design with publishing partners Sutro Media, San Francisco, California and became available the first week of December, 2010, the same week the Beatles catalog became available on iTunes.
 The following year the App became available for Android.

 The Old Louisville Residential District was added as a National Historic Preservation District by the National Park Service on 2.7.1975.
 See the application text and photos forms here.
 See the outline of the Preservation District on a map here.
 Download the Louisville Landmarks Commission’s Old Louisville Guide PDF here.
-The word preservation had at last been added to Louisville’s vocabulary.
+The word preservation has at last been added to Louisville’s vocabulary.

 Thank you for your interest Old Louisville and the smartphone App.
 Contact.